 - Bring the syrup to a boil and continue cooking without stirring until it reaches 240 °F (115 °C) on a candy thermometer.

-- While the syrup cooks, place the gelatin sheets in a bowl of cold water and let them soak for about 5 minutes until soft and pliable.
+- While the syrup cooks, place 10 gelatin sheets in a bowl of cold water and let them soak for about 5 minutes until soft and pliable.
 Remove the softened sheets and squeeze out the excess water.

 - Add the softened gelatin to the saucepan with the hot sugar syrup, stirring until the gelatin fully dissolves.
 Let the mixture cook for 5 more minutes before removing from the heat.